dror27/dk-shack/vol2/songs/en/Alpha Mike Foxtrot.md

 # Alpha Mike Foxtrot

-My home town is the kind of a place\
+My hometown is the kind of a place\
 Where everyone was once someone else, the best\
 A general with a water gun\
 A pilot who’s destined to destroy Iran, what fun!\